How to Buy Deliveroo Shares UK – Invest with 0% Fees Today!

 No FTSE 100 Listing

 Even taking into account is capitulated market valuation, the firm is still worth enough to be listed on the FTSE 100 index.
 However, as management at Deliveroo are opting for a dual-listing, this means that the shares are not eligible for the FTSE.
-This is a major drawback back for investors.

 The reason for this is that large-scale ETFs that track the FTSE 100, will personally buy shares in all companies that form the index.
 In turn, this has the desired effect of generating high levels of liquidity and generally speaking – increases demand for the respective shares.
 However, Deliveroo will not benefit from this.